PythonCharmers/python-future/docs/imports.rst

 ~~~~~~~~~~~~~~~~

 The ``future`` package can be used with or without ``unicode_literals``
-imports, although the ``futurize`` script does imply a preference for this by
-making this change at stage 2 of conversion.
+imports.

 There is some contention in the community about whether it is advisable
 to import ``unicode_literals`` from ``__future__`` in a Python 2/3
 compatible codebase.

-To avoid confusion, we recommend using ``unicode_literals`` everywhere
+To avoid confusion, we recommend using
-across a code-base or not at all, instead of turning on for only some modules.
+``unicode_literals`` everywhere across a code-base or not at all, instead of
+turning on for only some modules.

 If you use ``unicode_literals``, testing and debugging your code with
 *Python 3* first is probably the easiest way to fix your code.
 After this,